It's more than a bike ride!

 Games @ the Finish Line

-To help entertain families cheering on the cyclists at the finish line, we'll have games led by Step Up Sequatchie and a Bounce House for the kids!
+To help entertain families cheering on the cyclists at the finish line, we'll have games led by Step Up Sequatchie, a fully loaded playground, and a brand new splash pad!

 After the festivities wind down at the finish line in Dunlap, they'll just be winding up in Pikeville with live music on Main Street!